kitextech/kitextech.github.io/index.md

 <div style="height: 50px;"></div>

 ## Purpose
 We are developing drone wind energy in order to create a future where renewable energy is the most cost effective option.
 Cheaper energy will help societies reduce the average amount of "hard" work required to sustain a given living standard, freeing up time for more valuable pursuits.
-We find the reflections in these answers quite interesting: [Quora - if energy was free](https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now)
+We find the reflections in these answers quite interesting: [If energy was free](https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now)

 <div style="height: 50px;"></div>
 </section>